 Can you share with us a little bit about your role and a typical day?

 I do not really have a typical day as my work is so varied.
 It really is a case of no two days being the same!
-One day I could be advising a client in relation to a Coroner’s investigation and preparing for an inquest.
-The next day I could be helping a client with a fire safety-related issue or managing an environmental incident or what clients can do if they disagree with the outcome of a CQC inspection.
+One day I could be advising a client in relation to a food safety or food labelling issue.
+The next day I could be helping a client with a nuisance complaint or investigating a work-related accident.

 Why did you choose to specialise in regulatory law?